szaimen/Nextcloud-NAS-Guide/README.md

 # Nextcloud-NAS-Guide
 Instructions how to setup a Nextcloud NAS

-TODO: Add what this is, advantages vs nextcloudpi, ideas,
+TODO: Add what this is, advantages over nextcloudpi, ideas, why do I call it nextcloud nas?

+The idea concerning this guide is that you can read through all points starting at [Basic setup](#basic-setup) from top to bottom.
+In the end you will have a working Nextcloud NAS.

 ### Are there any known limitations?
 Yes:
 - You should neither use Nextclouds `Groupfolder` app nor use `normal Nextcloud storage` since those have issues with external changes that are made via SMB, and other shortcomings.
 Also all files that are created via those two apps will be located on your root disk which is limitated in its size and you won't be able to use SMB with this location.
 The only Nextcloud storage app that should get used is the `External Storage app` since you can use it to mount your files from external drives into your Nextcloud which is the recommended way to mount files in Nextcloud.
 - You will need a different PC running Windows 7/10 Professional or higher for encrypting and formatting the external drives.
-(The `Home` edition is not enough)
+(The `Windows 10/7 Home Edition` is not enough)

 **If those limitations are nothing you are willing to accept, this guide is unfortunately nothing for you.**